dyvenia/site-thescalableway/src/case_studies/2025-07-18-1-minute-deployments-in-30-days-rebuilding-a-legacy-data-platform-for-scale.md

 That’s when they partnered with The Scalable Way to rearchitect their data platform.
 The goal: streamline operations, reduce overhead, enable automation, and lay the groundwork for long-term scalability and self-service capabilities.

-The results of the collaboration spoke for themselves.
+The results?
 In just 30 days, the client moved from a fragmented system to a modern, automated platform built for scale.
 Deployments now take less than a minute, workflows run on secure cloud infrastructure, and pipelines are fully templatized and reusable.
 With 99.11% success, zero incidents, and 100% uptime, the platform is stable, fast, and ready for growth.

 ![data platform performance](/src/assets/images/blog/data_platform_performance.png)